Marcos Morales Torres

-Marcos Morales Torres (born 26 November 1944) is a Mexican politician affiliated with the Party of the Democratic Revolution.
-In 2003–2006 he served as a federal deputy in the 59th Congress, representing the Federal District's first district, and he previously served in the Legislative Assembly of the Federal District.
+Marcos Morales Torres (born 26 November 1944) is a Mexican politician affiliated with the Party of the Democratic Revolution (PRD).

+A native of Mexico City, he served from 2000 to 2003 in the Legislative Assembly of the Federal District, and in 2003–2006 he served as a federal deputy in the 59th Congress, representing the Federal District's first district.